 The tea ceremony in China has no less than seven steps before you can finally enjoy your cup of tea!
 Those include the followings:

-1. Preparation of tea set: Including: Teapot, teacups, tea strainer, kettle, water, tea leaves, tray and tea leaf holder!
+- Preparation of the tea set.
+Including: Teapot, teacups, tea strainer, kettle, water, tea leaves, tray and tea leaf holder!

-2. Rinsing teapot and tea cups with hot water
+- Rinsing the teapot and tea cups with hot water

-5. Brewing the tea (while pouring hot water on top of teapot to assure an equal inside/outside temperature)
+- Brewing the tea (while pouring hot water on top of the teapot to assure an equal inside/outside temperature)

-This kind of tea ceremony can be performed for a nice talk with friends, for a more formal “business talk” or for the traditional wedding tea ceremony.
-During this last one, the broom and wife have to kneel in front of their parents offering them a cup of tea, in order to show their respect to their elderly.
+This kind of tea ceremony can be performed with friends, for a more formal “business talk” or for the traditional wedding tea ceremony.
+During this last one, the broom and wife have to kneel in front of their parents offering them a cup of tea, in order to show respect to the elderly.

 What does tea symbolize in Chinese Culture?

-If Chinese tea is used in such reverent manners, what does tea symbolize in Chinese Culture?
-In China, apart from being a way to connect with other people, Chinese tea drinking is viewed as a tool for meditation through a calm and detailed step by step ceremony.
+If Chinese tea is held in such reverence, what does tea symbolize in Chinese Culture?
+In China, apart from being a way to connect with other people, Chinese tea drinking is viewed as a tool for meditation through a calm and detailed step-by-step ceremony.
 When someone invites you to have tea in their house, it is a way to show their respect to you.
-Sharing tea with someone in China is much more than what it is in Western countries.
+Sharing tea with someone in China is much more meaningful than in Western countries.
 A special link is shared through the making of the tea, the ritual, the ceremony, the silence and at the same time the sound of the teapots gently touched by the water.

 A simple cup of tea in China is a reminiscence of thousands of years of tea culture and all the respect that emanates from it.